Types Of Turquoise

 Candelaria Turquoise

-Candelaria Turquoise comes from the large Candelaria silver and gold mine in Nevada, which is not too far from Tonopah.
+Candelaria Turquoise comes from the large Candelaria silver and gold mine in Nevada, not far from Tonopah.

 Read More